rairlie/fire_simulator/README.md

 # FIRE Monte Carlo simulator

-Simulates outcomes of VWRP and 60/40 equity/bond mix over period with following params:
+Simulates outcomes of portfolios over period with following params:

  * Yearly withdrawal amount is constant, reducing at a fixed age
  * Inheritance occurs as lump sum at fixed age